Mukopaje/officedocs/docs/source/invoices.rst

 ^^^^^^^^^^^^^^^^^^^
 To enable Invoice Overdue Reminders, go to **Settings** > **Invoice Settings** > **Send Overdue Emails** and enable it.

-Once you’ve got these reminders set up, you don’t have to do anything else; Workice will continue to send these reminders on the schedule you set until the end of time (or until you get paid, whichever comes first).
+Once you’ve got these reminders set up, you don’t have to do anything else; CRM will continue to send these reminders on the schedule you set until the end of time (or until you get paid, whichever comes first).

 ..
 TIP:: Modify the number of days to send each invoice reminder in **Settings** - **Invoice Settings** section.
 You may also set late fee to apply on third reminder.